adelriosantiago/syncternet-demo/README.md

 When a new user loads a crowwwd page we do:

-1. Check if auth is present in `localStorage['crowwwd:auth']`.
+1. Check if auth is present in `localStorage.getItem('crowwwd:auth')`.
 There are two possibilities with different responses:
    - There is no auth data: `"_new"` is sent to the server as it a completely new user.
    - This is a returning user: `"_continue|<UUID>|<username>"` is sent.
-2. Begin listening to the `onMessage` event.
+2. Begin listening to the `msg` event.
 This is when a WS message is received.
 This may serve to update plugin data or for auth purposes.
 Each case is described below:

-	- `"_new|<UUID>|<username>"` is received: Update the UUID and username in `data.private`.
+	- `"_keys|<UUID>|<username>"` is received: Update the UUID and username in `data.private`.
 	- `"_plugins|<plugins>"` is received: Add all missing HTMLs.
 Some of them may be already added manually by the developer.
 	- In all other cases, plugin information about another user is received and the following steps are taken:
 		1.  `"party|<username>|{<plugin data>}"` is received.
 Note how the UUID is not present.